maelstrom-software/maelstrom/README.md

 # Learn More

-Find our complete documentation in the [book] (https://maelstrom-software.com/book/).
+Find our complete documentation in the [book](https://maelstrom-software.com/book/).

 # Licensing